Grace Jones: 1980–1985: Breakthrough, Nightclubbing, and acting

-1986–1989: Slave to the Rhythm, Island Life, further films
+1986–1989: Slave to the Rhythm, Island Life, and further films

 After Jones's success as a mainstream actress, she returned to the studio to work on Slave to the Rhythm, the last of her recordings for Island.
 Bruce Woolley, Simon Darlow, Stephen Lipson and Trevor Horn wrote the material, and it was produced by Horn and Lipson.
 It was a concept album that featured several interpretations of the title track.
 The project was originally intended for Frankie Goes to Hollywood as a follow-up to "Relax", but was given to Jones.
 All eight tracks on the album featured excerpts from a conversation with Jones, speaking about many aspects of her life.
 The interview was conducted by journalist Paul Morley.
 The album features voice-overs from actor Ian McShane reciting passages from Jean-Paul Goude's biography Jungle Fever.
 Slave to the Rhythm was successful in German-speaking countries and in the Netherlands, where it secured Top 10 placings.
 It reached number 12 on the UK Albums Chart in November 1985 and became the second-highest-ranking album released by Jones.
 Jones earned an MTV Video Music Award nomination for the title track's music video.

 After her success with Slave to the Rhythm, Island released Island Life, Jones's first best-of compilation, which featured songs from most of her releases with Island (Portfolio, Fame, Warm Leatherette, Nightclubbing, Living My Life and Slave to the Rhythm).
 American writer and journalist Glenn O'Brien wrote the essay for the inlay booklet.
 The compilation charted in the UK, New Zealand and the United States.
 The artwork on the cover of the compilation was of another Jones/Goude collaboration; it featured Jones's celestial body in a montage of separate images, following Goude's ideas on creating credible illusions with his cut-and-paint technique.
 The body position is anatomically impossible.